racket/rhombus/design/keyword-rest/keyword-rest.md

 Should "association lists" as mere lists of pairs be included in those interfaces?

+The use of the `&` rest marker in data constructors and bindings makes sense for most immutable/functional data structures, but the behavior is less obvious for mutable data.
-More unresolved questions on the behavior of the `&` rest marker in patterns such as `[]` and `{}`: if those can match mutable versions of their respective data structures, should those patterns support `&`, or should they fail to match or even error on the attempt?
+If the constructors used as patterns can match mutable versions of their respective data structures, should those patterns support `&`, or should they fail to match or even error on the attempt?
 Or should they copy the data and risk quadradic waste?
 Or should they create slices that implement aliasing?
 If so how do the slices behave on mutation of each data structure, in both directions?

 What to do about the conflict with using `&` to append strings?
-Should `++` be used for that instead?
-What about the coercing use cases of `&` to interpolate non-string values?
-I personally wouldn't want `++` to do string coercion, so should there be a short unary operator for those use cases instead?
-If so, what should that look like?
-Or a function intended to be used with `@` at-expressions, like `@str{(@(p.x), @(p.y))}`.
+Move the coercing-string-append operator out of the way to `+&` like option A?
+Or change the rest marker to `+&` like option B, or something else entirely?